bumble-tech/appyx/documentation/setup/quickstart.md

 1. Instead of a back stack, you can find other control structures in the library, or you can implement your own
 2. Instead of the default transition handlers, you can also supply your own

+You can also read the [Back stack documentation](../routingsources/backstack.md) for more info.

 ## 6. Proper child nodes